nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Allows you to enter into a workout so that you can `add` ,`remove` , mark as `done` and `display` exercises in the context of the workout routine you have entered, saving you the trouble of entering the workout index everytime.

+> 💡 Note
-Entering a workout also confines your search results to within the particular workout you are in.
+>* Entering a workout also confines your search results to within the particular workout you are in.

 Format: `enter [WORKOUT_INDEX]`